yzengal/SIGMOD23_git/README.md

 # Code for SIGMOD submission
 ========================================================================

 This repository stores the source code of the proposed algorithm (LiteHST) to solve the similarity search problem.
+The code for the revision has also been updated.

 Usage of the source code